No Win No Fee | Legal Fees Explained

 No Win No Fee Explained

-No win no fee – This is the term used for a legal agreement to describe how solicitors take on a case where they pay the costs of the litigation.
+No Win No Fee* – This is the term used for a legal agreement to describe how solicitors take on a case where they pay the costs of the litigation.
 Solicitors in Ireland who operate on this basis pay for the medical reports, stamp duty, experts fees and all other legal costs associated with the personal injury case.

 In the vast majority of cases, clients would not be in a position to fund the cost of litigation and thus it is quite a common practice for specialised personal injury firms to operate on a “no win no fee” basis.